AOMediaCodec/libavif/doc/avifenc.1.md

 :   Use sharp RGB to YUV420 conversion (if supported).
 Ignored for y4m or if output is not 420.

 **\--stdin**
 :   Read input from stdin instead of file paths.
 No other input is allowed.
-The input format is assumed to be y4m unless --stdin-format is specified.
+The input format is assumed to be y4m unless --input-format is specified.
 The output file path must still be provided.

-**\--stdin-format**
+**\--input-format**
-:   Format of the data from stdin, when --stdin is specified.
-One of: jpeg/png/y4m.
-(Default: y4m)
+:   File format of the input data.
+One of: jpeg/png/y4m/auto.
+(Default: auto, except for stdin where auto is not supported and the defualt is y4m).

 **\--cicp**, **\--nclx** _P_/_T_/_M_
 :   Set CICP values (nclx colr box) (3 raw numbers, use **-r** to set range flag).